luontola/gospec/README.md

 GoSpec is a [BDD](http://dannorth.net/introducing-bdd)-style testing framework for the [Go programming language](http://golang.org/).
 It allows writing self-documenting tests/specs, and executes them concurrently and safely isolated.

-Source code is available at GoSpec's [project page](http://github.com/orfjackal/gospec) in GitHub.
+Source code is available at <http://github.com/orfjackal/gospec>

 For discussion, use the [golang-nuts mailing list](http://groups.google.com/group/golang-nuts), at least until GoSpec has so many users that it requires its own mailing list.
 You may also contact GoSpec's developer, [Esko Luontola](http://github.com/orfjackal), by email.